IO.Box Integration Configuration for WisNode Bridge

 Prerequisites

-The gateway is connected to the LNS, the required application is configured on the LNS, and the gateway and device use the same frequency band.
+Ensure that the gateway is connected to the LNS and that both the gateway and the device use the same frequency band.

 ChirpStack v4 Integration